-Name of the company CIN Nature of relationship Clause Number of CARO report with qualification or adverse remark Triton Valves Limited L25119KA1975PLC002867 Parent Clause (vii)(a) Undisputed statutory dues, including Goods and Servic tax, Provident Fund, Employees' State Insurance, Incom tax, Sales Tax, duty of Custom, duty of Excise, Value Additax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it wis the appropriate authorities though there has been significated delays in respect of remittance of unclaimed dividend ₹ 1.84 Lakhs to investor Investor education Education as protection Protection Fund.
-Clause (vii)(b) Details of statutory dues referred to in sub-cla which have not been deposited as on March account of disputes are given below: • • of the Statute the dues (₹ In Lakhs) which the amount relates dispute is pending Income- tax Act, 1961 Income Tax 59.00 AY 2017- 18 Commis- sioner of Income-tax, Appeals Income- tax Act, 1961 Income Tax (including interest and penalties) 1,165.55 AY 2022- 23 Refer note 35 to the consolidated financial statements.
+Name of the company CIN Nature of relationship Clause Number of CARO report with qualification or adverse remark ation or Triton Valves Limited L25119KA1975PLC002867 Parent Clause (vii)(a) Undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Incometax, Sales Tax, duty of Custom, duty of Excise, Value Added Tax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with the appropriate authorities though there has been significant delays in respect of remittance of unclaimed dividend of ₹ 1.84 Lakhs to investor Investor education Education and protection Protection Fund.
+Clause (vii)(b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2025 on account of disputes are given below: Name Nature of Amount Period to Forum where • • of the Statute the dues (₹ In Lakhs) which the amount relates Incometax Act, 1961 Incometax Act, 1961 dispute is pending Commis- sioner of Income-tax, Appeals Refer note 35 to the consolidated financial statements.